asad-sangla/sqlopsstudio/docs/carbon/guidelinesForFlyout.md

 # Guidelines for Flyout Dialog

 All flyout dialogs in Carbon should consist of 3 parts: header, body, and footer.

+Except Add Server Group and Connectin dialog, Dialog Header should contain the server and database context.
+Otherwise, it is not clear against what target the Task is being executed once the fly out pops out.

+For example: Backup Database dialog should contain Backup Database on [server name] | [database name].

-The body part should have a vertical scroll bar if the content overflows.
+The body part should contain the common controls and have a vertical scroll bar if the content overflows.
+It should be implemented by either injecting angular or using dom manipulation.

 The common flyout code is in src\sql\parts\common\flyoutDialog folder.
 The common styling for flyout and controllers is in src\sql\parts\common\flyoutDialog\media\flyoutDialog.css.
 Please use the class names that are in flyoutDialog.css.

 <img src='../images/addGroupDialog.png' width='400px' />